boderg/charles-gemini-apparel/README.md

 To obtain my own Postgres Database from Code Institute, I followed these steps:

-- Signed-in to the CI LMS using my email address.
+- Signed in to the CI LMS using my email address.
 - An email was sent to me with my new Postgres Database.

 > [!CAUTION]